Synonyms and other taxonomic changes

 Habitat

 Varies.
-It favors rocky sloping or canyon terrain, most often in brush (Oak and other assorted broadleaf species) in southern Arizona and in New Mexico, but on the Colorado Plateaus and Great Basin it also seems to like sand areas much as those S. lineata favors, and riparian areas such as S. shoshone favors.
+It favors rocky sloping or canyon terrain, most often in brush (Oak and other assorted broadleaf species) in southern Arizona and in New Mexico, but in the Colorado Plateaus and Great Basin it also seems to like sand areas much as those S. lineata favors, and riparian areas such as S. shoshone favors.

 Food

-Primarilay assorted broad-leaved trees and shrubs; often Dune Broom (Parryella), Willow (Salix, Oak Quercus, Salt Cedar (Tamarix, etc.)
+Primarilay assorted broad-leaved trees and shrubs; often Dune Broom (Parryella), Willow (Salix), Oak Quercus, Salt Cedar (Tamarix, etc.)

 Remarks